Welcome to Year 6

 The following are the latest letters about what will be happening this term...

 Dear Parents and Guardians,

 For numeracy, the children will receive past SATs questions on all the areas they need to cover.
 You can offer support to your children for these but any questions the children struggle with will be addressed the following week.
-If you help your child solve the problem it can mean an area of weakness goes unnoticed.
+If you help your child solve the problem, it can mean an area of weakness goes unnoticed.
 So please can you make sure that if you do provide help please jot down an ‘S’ for support next to that question.
-We will review homework on Wednesdays so please ensure all homework is returned by Tuesday.
+We will review homework on Fridays so please ensure all homework is returned by Tuesday.
 Some of these questions are designed to be challenging for the children but I don’t want it to become a source of anxiety.
 All children, and adults, will get support as long as they try their best.